Skip to content

 The route

-From Weston Farm, follow Bonvils Road and continue straight on to the end of the track.
-Ahead you'll see a footpath sign, where the path then leads alongside the secluded Bonvils Valley and up to the top of a ridge.
+From Weston Farm, follow Bonvils Road until you come to a gate where you'll see the footpath sign.
+Go through the gate and straight on down the track and into the secluded Bonvils Valley.
+Then head straight up to the top of a ridge.
 The views are spectacular, both inland over the countryside and village, and along the rugged coastline to Anvil Point in Durlston Country Park.

 Continuing straight over the ridge, the path descends to the coast path.
 This section is steep and uneven, and walkers are advised to wear stout walking boots.
 On the steepest section, there are stone steps which have been built by members of Dorset Countryside Volunteers.